aichner/nextjs-template/README.md

 - Start a local copy of the docs site with `npm start`
 - Or build a local copy of the library with `npm run build`

+You can start editing the page by modifying `pages/index.js`.
+The page auto-updates as you edit the file.

 ## [](#bug-and-feature-requests)Bugs and feature requests

 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not